Oligo12/cyber-projects/edr-project/ARCHITECTURE.md

 # Architecture

 This document explains how the EDR works, the design decisions behind it, and the rationale for major scope choices.
-It's written for a technical reader - someone reading the source code who wants the mental model first.

 For what it detects (and what it doesn't), see [`DETECTIONS.md`](DETECTIONS.md).
-For honest scope boundaries, see [`KNOWN_LIMITATIONS.md`](KNOWN_LIMITATIONS.md).
+For scope boundaries, see [`KNOWN_LIMITATIONS.md`](KNOWN_LIMITATIONS.md).

 ---